utilmeta/utype/docs/en/references/field.md

 # > RequestSchema(url='https://test.com', query={'key': 'value'}, data=b'binary')
 ```

-In our example, we declared a data class called RequestSchema that supports both deprecated old-version fields `querystring` `body` and new-version `query` and `data` fields.
-A `DeprecatedWarning` warning is given when the input data contains deprecated fields
+In our example, we declared a data class called `RequestSchema` that supports both deprecated old-version fields `querystring`, `body` and new-version `query` and `data` fields.
+A `DeprecatedWarning` is given when the input data contains deprecated fields

-In the function of the `__validate__` data class, we manually convert the deprecated fields to the new version.
-Although you can also use the `alias_from` automatic conversion processing in the alias configuration for the compatibility of the old version fields, this method in the example provides more control.
+In  `__validate__` function of dataclass, we manually convert the deprecated fields to the new version.
+Although you can also use `alias_from` to do so, this method in the example provides more control.
 For example, this method can be used when the data of the new and old versions may use different encoding methods or parsing rules and need to be processed by user-defined logic.

 ## Input and output

-Field also provides configuration to regulate the input and output behavior of data at the field level.
+`Field` also provides configuration to regulate the input and output behavior of data at the field level.
 In utype, input and output represent:

-* Initialize the data of a ** Input ** data class, or call a function to pass parameters.
+* **Input**: initialize the dataclass, or call a function to pass parameters.
-* ** Output **: Use the data class instance to pass parameters.
-The actual data used in serialization refers to its own dictionary data for the Schema class, and the data exported by using `__export__` the method for other data classes.
+* **Output**: the actual data used in serialization or param-passing refers to its own dictionary data for the Schema class, and the data exported by using `__export__` for other dataclasses.

-Where the control parameter for the input behavior of the field I
+Where the control parameters of input is

-*  `no_input`: Specifies whether the field cannot be entered.
+* `no_input`: specifies whether the field cannot be input.
 The default is False.

- `no_input=True` The field cannot be entered in the data, but it can be populated `default` or `default_factory` defaulted by default, or assigned by a property in the data class, for example
+For `no_input=True`, the field cannot be input to the data, but it can be populated `default` or `default_factory`, or assigned by an attribute in the dataclass, for example

 ```python
 from utype import Schema, Field